 Stages of Periodontal Disease

-Gingivitis: This is the earliest stage of gum disease.
-Patients with gingivitis may experience plaque build-up and bleeding gums.
+This is the earliest and mildest stage of gum disease.
+Some patients with gingivitis may not experience any symptoms at all.
+However, most people with gingivitis will experience plaque build-up and red, swollen, and bleeding gums.
+Bleeding gums common occurs with flossing and brushing.
 With early intervention, this stage of gum disease may be reversed before extensive damage is done.

 Signs of Gum Disease